basecamp/kamal-site/docs/commands/build.md

 Build your app images and push them to your servers.
 These commands are called indirectly by `kamal deploy` and `kamal redeploy`.

-By default, Kamal will only build files you have committed to your git repository.
-However, you can configure Kamal to use the current context (instead of a git archive of HEAD) by setting the [build context](https://kamal-deploy.org/docs/configuration/builders/#build-context).
+By default, Kamal will only build files you have committed to your Git repository.
+However, you can configure Kamal to use the current context (instead of a Git archive of HEAD) by setting the [build context](https://kamal-deploy.org/docs/configuration/builders/#build-context).

 ```bash
 $ kamal build